Marthyboo/RobloxFastFlagNoclip/README.md

 ###  NoClip For Car Games
-the other noclip makes cars fall like quicksand no matter what, so just use this
+the other noclip makes cars fall like quicksand no matter what, so just use this for any games with cars
 ```
 {
   "DFIntAssemblyExtentsExpansionStudHundredth": "-50",